-The planned proportion of investments that promote environmental and social characteristics is 90%, of which a minimum of 10% will qualify as sustainable investments.
+The planned proportion of investments that promote environmental and social characteristics is 90%.
+VækstOpsparing Index does not have a minimum proportion of sustainable investments.

 Monitoring of environmental or social characteristics

 At Velliv, we use data to continuously monitor the development of the products' sustainability indicators, metrics for adverse impacts on sustainability factors and compliance with our exclusion criteria.
 If data, analyses or screening show that there is a discrepancy between an investment and our Responsible Investment and Active Ownership Policy, we engage in dialogue or exclude the investments.